kaspanvo/vourkosa.github.io/_posts/2016-03-20-Working with overlays - Giving birth to a new DecorView child.markdown

 <h4>8) Adding our OverlayLayout to parent RelativeLayout</h4>

-We then add our overlay layout to our parent RelativeLayout and we are ready!
+We then add our OverlayLayout to our parent RelativeLayout and we are ready!
 OverlayLayout will be placed on top of the content of the original DecorView's child as explained in the introduction of this article.

 ```java
 RelativeLayout.LayoutParams overlayParam = new RelativeLayout.LayoutParams(RelativeLayout.LayoutParams.MATCH_PARENT,RelativeLayout.LayoutParams.MATCH_PARENT);